A Close Look at Daniel 9:26, 27: Antichrist's Reign of Terror

 Keil’s resultant version of the message of Gabriel to Daniel in 9:26-27 is as follows:

-“The city, together with the sanctuary, shall be destroyed by the people of the prince who shall come, who shall find his end in the flood; but war shall continue to the end, since destruction is irrevocably decreed.
+“The city, together with the sanctuary, shall be destroyed by the people of a prince who shall come, who shall find his end in the flood; but war shall continue to the end, since destruction is irrevocably decreed.
 That prince shall force a strong covenant for one week on the mass of the people, and during half a week he shall take away the service of sacrifice, and borne on the wings of idol abominations [cp.
 Ps.
 18:10, where the true God is also borne on wings] shall carry on a desolating rule, till the firmly decreed judgment shall pour itself upon him as one desolated” (Comm. p.
 373).

 The King of the North, the Assyrian, and Paul's View of the Antichrist